gost/workshops/2017_foss4g_boston/3_configuration.md

 ## Introduction

 Now that GOST is installed let's configure GOST with some metadata about our sensors.
-In this exercise we'll configure GOST for storing information about the number of available bikes in the bikestation near Harvard University.
+In this exercise we'll configure GOST for storing information about the number of available bikes in the bikestation near Harvard University (station_id=110).

 ## Prerequisites